AWegnerGitHub/awegnergithub.github.io-content/2020_05_24_suggested_improvements_app_subscription.md

 ### Plant Information

-One of the nice things about the application, in addition to it's ability to tell me how many and what kind of nutrients to add, is suggestions on how when to harvest your plants.
+One of the nice things about the application, in addition to its ability to tell me how many and what kind of nutrients to add, is suggestions on when to harvest your plants.
 Unfortunately, I don't think it's very accurate.

 This accuracy is something I'm aware of and am keeping in mind as I add nutrients too.
 If I can't trust one